 Extensive system-level – how services relate to and respect other community agencies, agencies, elders, and local community protocols.

 Even if there is no checklist for identifying culturally skilled workplace leaders, we can begin to create the necessary attitude, skills, and knowledge.
 For example, workplace leaders who respect diversity and are culturally competent:

-Has knowledge and respect for the pursuit of history, culture, language, traditions, the upbringing of children
+- Has knowledge and respect for the pursuit of history, culture, language, traditions, and the upbringing of children

-Respect the difference in the family ‘family life
+- Respect the difference in the family’s life

-Recognize that diversity contributes to the prosperity of our society and provides valid evidence base on how to know
+- Recognize that diversity contributes to the prosperity of our society and provides a valid evidence base on how to know

 Education on cultural competence

 Most diversity professionals emphasize the importance of training to raise awareness of their work because they do not have the depth of understanding necessary to design, develop, and implement a high-impact cultural diversity education program.

 Some Diversity Trainers’ Assessing Diversity, which emphasizes appreciation for the ways in which cultural differences can create value in organizations – although this view is called ‘awareness training,’ from ??
 It still lacks the impact needed to build knowledge and skills.

 Academic courses related to diversity understandably focus on the elements of knowledge.
 Giving students scholarly insight into diversity and inclusion can bring their personal values and beliefs to the fore.